Rev. Dr. Brent Hawkes C.M. has been the Senior Pastor at the Metropolitan Community Church of Toronto for 38 years.

-As the Pastor of the Metropolitan Community Church of Toronto, Rev. Dr. Hawkes has been at the forefront of ministry to the Gay & Lesbian Community in Toronto.
-He serves as spiritual leader to a faith community of more than 800 congregants at regular Sunday worship.
-As well, he has served the community at large with distinction, championing several Human Rights initiatives, especially benefiting the Gay & Lesbian Community.
+As the Senior Pastor of the Metropolitan Community Church of Toronto, Rev. Dr. Hawkes has been at the forefront of LGBT ministry in Toronto.
+He serves as spiritual leader to a faith community of more than 900 congregants at regular Sunday worship.
+As well, he has served the community at large with distinction, championing several Human Rights initiatives, especially benefiting the LGBT communities.

 In 2009 Rev. Dr. Brent Hawkes was presented with an award from the American Psychological Association for exemplifying the values of freedom, fairness and equality under the law and clarity of leadership in advocacy for LGBT people and their families.
 The New Brunswick Human Rights commission bestowed the honour of “Pioneer of Human Rights Award” for his historic contribution to the advancement of human rights.
 In 2009 York University presented Rev. Hawkes with an Honorary Doctorate of Laws for his continuing work in activism and human rights in Canada for all.